Stoops-ML/aerofoils/README.md

 This outputs csv files in the correct format for the neural network, but excludes the aerodynamic data.
 Therefore, these augmented aerofoils will need to be run through XFoil.
 - learning rate finder plot available in [run_CNN script](run_CNN.py) by toggling `find_LR = True`
+- heat map available by toggling `print_heatmap = True`
+- plot of all activations of all layers available by toggling `print_activations = True`
+- the computational graph is available by toggling `print_comp_graph = True`
 - convolutional neural network found in [run_CNN script](run_CNN.py).
 Allow learning by toggling `find_LR = False`

 ### Resources